 In its entirety, the Karoo Basin is approximately 173 million acres (approximately 700,000 km2) in size located in central and southern South Africa and contains thick, organic rich shales such as the Permian Whitehill Formation.
 The Karoo describes a geological period lasting some 120 million years and the rocks laid down during that period of time, covering the late Paleozoic to early Mesozoic interval periods.
 These rocks were deposited in a large regional basin and resulted in the build-up of extensive deposits.
 Until recently, the Karoo Basin was not considered prospective for commercial hydrocarbons resulting in very limited modern hydrocarbon exploration onshore in South Africa.
-In an independent report dated June 2013, the EIA estimated that there are 390 Tcf technically recoverable resources in the Karoo Basin which would rank it fifth in the World after China, USA, Argentina and Mexico for shale gas potential.
-In particular the Permian Ecca group contains three potential shales identified as having potential for shale gas.
+In an independent report dated June 2013, the U.S. Energy Information Administration ("EIA") estimated that there are 390 trillion cubic feet ("Tcf") technically recoverable resources in the Karoo Basin which would rank it fifth in the World after China, USA, Argentina and Mexico for shale gas potential.
+In particular, the Permian Ecca group contains three potential shales identified as having potential for shale gas.
 The shale in the Whitehall Formation, in particular, is ubiquitous, has a high organic content and is thermally mature for gas.